brunobord/the-black-hack/english/the-black-hack.md

 Magic weapons typically add +1 to any attribute being tested whilst using the weapon and +1 to each damage dice rolled.
 More powerful weapons (+2/3) can be found if the GM includes them.

-Magic Armor doubles the amount of AP armor would normally have, for example Magic Chain Mail has 12 Armor Points.
-They operate per the normal Armor Points rules.
+Magic Armor doubles the amount of AP armor would normally have, for example Magic Chain Mail has 12 **Armor Points**.
+They operate per the normal **Armor Points** rules.

 Traditional OSR games deal with magic items by adding +1 or +2 to attack rolls and AC.
-If the GM intends to give out stronger magic armor (+2/3) to high level players, carefully consider tripling the Armor Points.
+If the GM intends to give out stronger magic armor (+2/3) to high level players, carefully consider tripling the **Armor Points**.

 ----